sambauers/mysql-svn-backup/readme.md

 	$ ./mysql-svn.sh

-The script does not report any status to the command line.
+The script does not report any status to the command line by default.
 This is because it is primarily designed to be invoked by a scheduler like *cron*.
 Check the output in the log file at `mysql-svn.log` for details of fatal errors, warnings and generally what happened during the backup run.
+If you really want the script to log output to the screen then you can adjust the LOGSTORE variable in `conf/local.conf`.

 Restoring from your backups
 ---------------------------